 Operational Plan 2023-2024 Activity Progress Commentary CP6.7.1 Progress development of the Redlands Coast integrated Aquatic Centre and Olympic standard Canoe-Kayak Slalom facility to provide additional sport, recreation and emergency services education and training facilities, as part of the Birkdale Community Precinct.
-Major Projects a) Handover the construction site for the development of the Q1 25% Redland Whitewater Centre to the State Government.
-Q2 • 40% On track, however, there have been some delays in the approval for construction access from Department of Transport and Main Roads (DTMR) which has impacted schedule. b) Finalise the Local Government Infrastructure Designation Q1 25% submission.
-Q2 • 40% Delay of the Final State Interests received from Department of Housing, Local Government, Planning and Public Works (DHLGPPW), received in January 2024, has delayed the Final Local Government Infrastructure Designation (LGID)

-Operational Plan 2023-2024 Activity Progress Commentary submission report to General Council to mid-2024.
+Major Proj ects a) Handover the construction site for the development of the Q1 ٠ 25% Redland Whitewater Centre to the State Government.
+Q2 • 40% On track, however, there have been some delays in the approval for construction access from Department of Transport and Main Roads (DTMR) which has impacted schedule.
+Q3 • 40% There continues to be a delay in the approval for construction access from Department of Transport and Main Roads (DTMR) which has impacted the construction schedule. b) Finalise the Local Government Infrastructure Designation Q1 25% submission.
+Q2 • 40% Delay of the final State Interests received from Department of Housing, Local Government, Planning and Public Works (DHLGPPW), received in January 2024, has delayed the final LGID submission report to General Council to mid-2024.
+Q3 75%